-- In the best case scenario the fossil-fuel-free vision materialises, with no need for CDRs, while the worst-case net ze leaves -<35% hard-to-abate residual scope 1, 2 and 3 (Category 11) emissions, which will require CDRs to neutralise - 10.
+- 6. Baseline 2019, Category 11 emissions, sales from Sasol and Natref's products included, representing >80% of total scope 3 emissions. - Non-value-adding or redundant assets. - 8.
+Net zero ambition follows a strict mitigation hierarchy prioritising on-site reduction before offsets. - In the best case scenario the fossil-fuel-free vision materialises, with no need for CDRs, while the worst-case net zero scenario leaves -<35% hard-to-abate residual scope 1, 2 and 3 (Category 11) emissions, which will require CDRs to neutralise - 10.
 See pages 46 51 for our adaptation approach.